sukui24/Wplace-ColorDetector/README.md

 <img width="374" height="355" alt="image" src="https://github.com/user-attachments/assets/fa3085cd-7c08-4c04-8278-b1306e359198" />

+3. Smart Brush - Automaticalaly changes selected color to the one that you hovered on.
+So you enable Smart Brush - hover on colored pixel from Blue Marble template - start painting - color changes automatically - painting procceds.
+Smart Brush is can be toggled, so you can enable it to constantly change colors and then disable.

-Also performance is not tested at all and it's not guaranteed that extenstion will work smooth and perfect.
+**IMPORTANT NOTE**: Performance is not tested at all and it's not guaranteed that extenstion will work smooth and perfect.

 ## Installation Instructions